 Anguished Declaration of Love: It can't get more anguished when telling Sakura his feelings right after Eriol's "Judgement" and when he's about to collapse from the physical strain of having kept himself awake despite the casting of one super powerful sleeping spell.

 He's the Archie to Sakura's Betty and Meiling's Veronica.
-The latter won, in the end.
+The former won, in the end.

 He's the Veronica to Yukito's Betty towards Sakura's Archie.
 He won, in the end.